top of page

 "I guess we walk from here?"
 None of us questioned this, which makes me laugh out loud now.
 I mean, would GPS mislead us?
 Of course it would, but that thought did not cross our minds.
 Maybe it was the magical moose that left our awe struck brains in la la land.
 Regardless, we exited the car and headed out on foot.
 There were no signs for the boat shuttle.
 Only private property signs.
 Hmmmm...red flags everywhere.
 Still, we carried on.
 After about ten minutes of walking, it struck us that we may be lost.
 Luckily, an older couple in a golf cart came along just in time.

 Come again?
-Now we were really confused.
+I couldn't be more confused.
 I thought you could only access this mountain via boat??
 What I later learned is that Mount Kineo is actually located on a peninsula, not an island.
 It is connected to the mainland by a causeway.
 The one we traveled on from the logging road.
 The logging road route was a secret and we were told by the cashier at the golf club store that the loggers keep the road in rough condition to keep it to themselves.
 Aha.
 This all suddenly made perfect sense.
 Nowhere will you read about the driving route to Mount Kineo.
 And to be honest, the boat shuttle is likely much more enjoyable.
 That said, if you miss the shuttle, just know that there is another way.
 Type Mount Kineo into your GPS and if it takes you around the right side of Moosehead Lake, past Kokadjo, you're heading for the logging road.
 It's a backup plan and maybe not the best route, but always nice to have options.

 Now I will tell you about this unique hike with breathtaking views of Moosehead Lake.
 There are a couple of ways to reach the summit, but we took the Indian Trail up and the Bridle Trail down.
 It was almost 4 miles total and took us less than two hours.
 Side note, we didn't need to wait around for the next boat, since we were just walking ourselves back to the car.
 If you're catching the shuttle, you will likely have some time to kill, which is no problem since the place is beautiful.
 Dogs are also allowed here, on leash.